-Lapse risks consist of the risk that the customer may repurchase, transfer or cease to pay premiums for contracts in a way that the company did not foresee in its pricing, and which may thus give rise to losses in cases where the company has incurred costs for the customer for which the insurer has not yet received payment.
+Lapse risks consist of the risk that the customer may repurchase, transfer or cease to pay premiums for contracts in a way that the company did not foresee in its pricing and which may thus give rise to losses in cases where the company has incurred costs for the customer for which the insurer has not yet received payment.
 These risks are primarily managed through active customer contacts and product development.
 The company regularly monitors the development of cancellations and letters of release.
+The transfer market for occupational pensions is growing.
+The transfers taking place mainly consist of transfers from older and in many cases more expensive occupational pensions to cheaper and more modern occupational pensions.
+No increase in transfers out of Futur has been noted.